hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 - The idea is to build a regression model locally for each keyword in order to capture the weekday pattern of clicks and conversions.
 - At the same time, the weekday regression model will not collapse for some keywords in which clicks/conversion decays over weeks.
-- In particular, we have for each keyword data from day 0 to day 92.
+- In particular, I have for each keyword data from day 0 to day 92.
 The the final task is predict the value for day 93.
-- As training data x and y, we construct from historical data
+- As training data x and y, I construct from historical data

   |X(Feature)|Y(Label)|
   |:--|--:|